Respite Foster Care in Ontario: Types, Process, and Private Agencies

 Who Can Provide Respite Care

-To provide respite care in Ontario, you must be approved by the CAS or a licensed foster care agency.
+To provide respite care in Ontario, you must be approved through the CAS or an agency working with the CAS.
 The requirements are the same as for any foster home:

 Some prospective foster parents choose to start as respite caregivers deliberately.
 It is an effective way to experience the reality of foster care — including the emotional dynamics, the paperwork, and the interactions with CAS workers — before committing to a full placement.
 It also builds your relationship with your local CAS, which can influence how quickly you are matched when a permanent placement comes available.